 And most importantly, how can we make sure that the immigrant story is not lost?

 The backbone of America was founded by the work of immigrants.
 Today it is impossible to imagine Silicon Valley or the tech industry without the work of immigrants.
-And, it’s important to note than nearly 100 tech companies rallied against the travel ban against immigrants.
+And, it’s important to note that nearly 100 tech companies rallied against the travel ban on immigrants.

 After all, whose stories get lost when we talk about the Americans that make America great?

 It’s not only the leaders and CEOs that we’ve heard of who have made a difference, like the son of Syrian parents, Apple’s Steve Jobs, Tesla’s Elon Musk from South Africa, or Google’s Sergey Brin from the former Soviet Union.
 But what about the immigrants who make all of that technology possible?
 The Filipino immigrants who made San Jose’s first micro-chips or the nearly one million Indian scientists and software engineers who are building our products, and the thousands of Chinese app developers and programmers?

 Who are America’s real ghostwriters?
 Unseen, in the shadows, and never getting to tell their story.